Melbourne International Comedy Festival: Awards

 Each year, the MICF ends its Melbourne run by recognising the most outstanding shows and performers with a series of awards.

 The Age Critics' Award was presented to the best local act between 2001 and 2010, as selected by reviewers at the Melbourne newspaper The Age.

 The award for the most outstanding show of the festival is the Melbourne International Comedy Festival Award.
-It was called the Barry Award until the 2019 festival, named after Barry Humphries.
-However, due to comments about transgender people, including describing transgenderism as "a fashion", Humphries' name was removed from the prize and it was renamed.
+It was previously called the Barry Award, after comedian Barry Humphries.
+However, after comments by him about transgender people, including describing transness as "a fashion", organisers removed Humphries' name from the prize in 2019.

 The Golden Gibbo was established in 2004 in honour of Australian comedian Lynda Gibson, who died of cancer in 2004.
 It celebrates a local, independent act that "bucks trends and pursues the artist's idea more strongly than it pursues any commercial lure" The recipient of the Golden Gibbo receives in cash, and the Golden Gibbo statue ("which looks suspiciously like a bottle of shitty red wine").
 The award is funded by the Moosehead Benefit, which is staged on the last night of the festival.

 As of 2024 the other MICF awards include: